 Permethrin is tested safe per ASTM F1506, Electrical Arc and Flammability Test, and ASTM 1958F-1958M-05, Electrical Arc Exposure method using mannequins F, Federal Test Method H191 method 5903, flame resistance of clothing and vertical burn.7

 Interested in purchasing permethrin-treated FR?
 Shop retail now!
 Already in a Tyndale managed program and want to purchase or add permethrin-treated FR to your catalog?
 Download our permethrin-treated FR flyer to view available permethrin-treated garments and contact your National Account Executive if you have questions.
-Stay tuned for our next post in the summer safety series on sunscreen and FR clothing.
+Stay tuned for our next post in the summer safety series on thunderstorm safety.